Center of the category $\mathcal{O}$ for a hybrid quantum group: Introduction and notations

 \end{thmx}

-We explain some details about the construction of this equivalence.
+We explain some ideas about this equivalence.
 In fact, Lusztig's version of Borel and De Concini--Kac's version of negative Borel are dual Hopf algebras (in the category of $X^*(T)$-graded vector spaces with braiding structure deformed by $q=\zeta$), so that $U^\hb_\zeta$ is realized as a Drinfeld double.
-So the analogue of $U^\hb_\zeta$ at $q=1$ corresponds to the semi-product $U^\hb_1=\k[B]\rtimes U\n$ (where $\n$ is the Lie algebra of the unipotent radical $N$ of $B$).
-Recall that for Lusztig's quantum group $U_\zeta$, we have the quantum Frobenius map $U_\zeta\twoheadrightarrow U_1$, where $U_1$ is the enveloping algebra of $\Lie(G)$.
-Here we find a sub-quotient algebra of $U^\hb_\zeta$ isomorphic to $U^\hb_1$.
-Its construction is based on the quantum coadjoint action \cite{DeCKP92}, c.f. \textsection \ref{subsect 4.1} for details.
+So the analogue of $U^\hb_\zeta$ at $q=1$ corresponds to the semi-product

+where $\n$ is the Lie algebra of the unipotent radical $N$ of $B$.
+Recall that the analogue of Lusztig's quantum group $U_\zeta$ at $q=1$ is the enveloping algebra $U_1$ of $\Lie(G)$, and there is a quantum Frobenius map $U_\zeta\twoheadrightarrow U_1$.
+Here for $U^\hb_\zeta$, we find a sub-quotient algebra which is isomorphic to $U^\hb_1$.
+Its construction is based on the quantum coadjoint action \cite{DeCKP92}, see \textsection \ref{subsect 4.1} for details.

 Using this sub-quotient algebra and this isomorphism, we establish an equivalence between the Steinberg block $\sO^{[-\rho]}$ and the category $\sO$ for $U^\hb_1$ (denoted by $\sO_1$).
-Note that a similar equivalence for the special block of the category $\sO$ for $U_\zeta$ was established in \cite[Thm 3.11]{AM15}.
+Note that a similar equivalence for the Steinberg block (which is called the ``special block") of the category $\sO$ for $U_\zeta$ was established in \cite[Thm 3.11]{AM15}.
 Finally, note that any $U^\hb_1$-module in $\sO_1$ is naturally a coherent sheave on $B$ supported on $N$, and that the conditions of $X^*(T)$-grading and locally unipotent $U\n$-action amount to gives a $B$-equivariant structure on it.
 Using the two observations above, we obtain identifications

 where the last equality is by induction, since $T^*(G/B)=G\times^B N$.